wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 <strong>Become an expert on the basics</strong> to help others get productive quickly:

-   * <a target="_blank" href="https://wilsonmar.github.io/apple-mac-osx-keyboard/">Configure keyboard shortcuts</a> and other ways to be quick and confident at using computers, so you're not fumbling around
+   * <a target="_blank" href="https://wilsonmar.github.io/apple-mac-osx-keyboard/">Configure Mac keyboard shortcuts</a> and other ways to be quick and confident at using computers, so you're not fumbling around
-   * Get experts at PowerPoint, Word, Excel, Zoom, Teams, Slack, etc. to get you to the level where you can help others learn tricks you're comfortable using
+   * Achieve expert-level skill at formatting PowerPoint, Word, Excel, Zoom, Teams, Slack, etc. so you can help others learn tricks you're comfortable using

    * Collaborate with experts in the intricacies of adopting Agile and tools such as <a target="_blank" href="https://wilsonmar.github.io/jira/">Jira</a>

-   * Configure for no long-running secrets on your laptop and use <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">dotfiles</a> to automate configuration of new laptops
+   * Configure for no long-running secrets in your laptop and use <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">dotfiles</a> to automate configuration of new laptops
+   * Be able to troubleshoot <a target="_blank" href="https://wilsonmar.github.io/git-basics/">use of git with GitHub</a> across several GitHub accounts (organizations) so you can contribute without incident
    * Install <a target="_blank" href="https://wilsonmar.github.io/git-signing/">git with secure signing with MFA and perhaps FIDO chips</a> to provide assurance that your account is secure
-   * Be able to troubleshoot <a target="_blank" href="https://wilsonmar.github.io/git-basics/">use of git with GitHub</a> so you can contribute without incident

    * Create automation on cloud sandboxes (using <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform</a>) so you can build secure production-level stacks quickly and not leave services running overnight